The future Xi Jinping sees for China | International - ExBulletin

 The future Xi Jinping sees for China | International

 If this all sounds like an election platform, it’s because, in a way, it is.
-All these measures have already been put in place for a year and a half, are in preparation or have been seen in statements by Xi Jinping.
-They are part of the ambitious program of measures and reforms with which the Chinese president, who is about to renew his mandate sine die, aims to achieve in the coming years the goal of transforming the country into a modern socialist nation by 2035, and into a prosperous and strong great power by 2049.
+All these measures have already been implemented for a year and a half, are in preparation or have been seen in statements by Xi Jinping.
+They are part of the ambitious program of measures and reforms with which the Chinese president, who is about to renew his mandate sine die, aims to achieve in the coming years the goal of making the country a “modern socialist nation” by 2035, and a “prosperous” and “strong” great power by 2049.

-The sixth plenary of the 19th Communist Party of China Central Committee meets this week in Beijing for a session that, by passing a resolution on the history of the party, will establish Xi’s supremacy as the leader of the country and the party and open the way for the current president to renew his term in 2022 for at least five more years, his third term.
-The resolution will also echo his vision for the future of the country, which will make his reform program and, in general, his views in indisputable party dogma, additional support in the process of renewing his mandate at the 20th Congress of the left.
+The sixth plenary of the 19th Communist Party of China Central Committee meets this week in Beijing for a session that, by passing a resolution on the history of the party, will enshrine Xi’s supremacy as the leader of the country and the party and open the way. for the current president to renew his term in 2022 for at least five more years, his third term.
+The resolution will also echo his vision for the future of the country, which will make his reform program – and, in general, his opinions – an indisputable dogma of the party, one more support in the process of renewing his mandate in the 20 Party Congress.
 Next year.

 The leader’s vision has already taken shape; and its implementation has accelerated over the past year and a half, due to the pandemic and tensions with the United States.
-This includes the projection of force on the international stage, which Xi describes as the rejuvenation of the Chinese nation, the return of the country’s diplomatic, economic and military greatness and, internally, a more egalitarian and cohesive society, united by a common prosperity. under the cloak, the legitimacy and control of the party.
+This includes the projection of force on the international stage – what Xi calls “the rejuvenation of the Chinese nation,” the return of the country’s diplomatic, economic and military greatness – and, internally, a more egalitarian and cohesive, united society. by “common prosperity” under the cloak, legitimacy and control of the party.

-The term common prosperity is neither new nor accidental.
+The term “common prosperity” is neither new nor accidental.
 It has already been used by the great leaders of the past Mao Zedong and Deng Xiaoping, albeit in different contexts.
-Segn lo ha descrito el propio Xi en el discurso en el que present, el pasado agosto, esta campaa, the idea es atajar la profunda desigualdad that exists in China actual, entre las distintas capas sociales y, sobre todo, entre la ciudad y the countryside.
+As Xi himself described in his speech in which he presented this campaign last August, the idea is to tackle the deep inequalities that exist in China today, between different social strata. and, above all, between the city and the field.
 The reason for doing it?
 In some countries, the president points out, inequalities have caused the collapse of the middle class and the rich and the poor are polarized.
-This has led to social disintegration, political polarization and rampant populism.
+This has led to social disintegration, political polarization and rampant populism. “

-join EL PAS now to follow all the news and read without limits
+Register now MRT to follow all the news and read without limits

 Against polarization

-He plans to do so, as can be deduced from the text published in its entirety just last month, through higher taxes and more pressure for big millionaires to donate part of their fortune to philanthropic causes, as well as by investing more in social programs and education.
+He plans to do so, according to the text – released in full just last month – through higher taxes and more pressure for big millionaires to donate some of their fortune to philanthropic causes, as well as by investing more in social and educational programs.
 But the speech also makes clear Xi’s perception of his vision for future Chinese society, and that vision doesn’t seem exactly radical: well-being, the president points out, will depend on hard work and innovation, and private enterprise will be encouraged.
-Although basic services are provided, we should not set goals too high or guarantee too many benefits.
-We must avoid falling into the trap of generating vagrants by providing an excessive coverage system.
+Although basic services are provided, we should not set goals too high, nor guarantee too many profits.
+We must avoid falling into the trap of generating vacancies by proposing an excessive coverage system.

-It is possible that the resolution also mentions the dual circulation strategy, which was proposed last year in full tension with the United States and the consequences of the Covid, and which was included in the five-year plan approved this year.
-The strategy aims to waterproof China against possible external shocks, an even greater deterioration of the relationship with Washington, a global economic crisis derived from the pandemic … And it intends to do so by encouraging consumption on its territory (circulation internal), self-sufficiency in the sectors it considers strategic and the conversion of China into a leading country in innovation that exports technology to other nations (external circulation).
+It is possible that the resolution also mentions the dual traffic strategy, which was proposed last year in full tension with the United States and the consequences of covid, and which was enshrined in the five-year plan approved this year.
+The strategy aims to waterproof China against possible external shocks – an even more important deterioration of relations with Washington, a global economic crisis derived from the pandemic… -.
+And it intends to do so by encouraging consumption on its territory (internal circulation), self-sufficiency in sectors it deems strategic and the conversion of China into a leading country in innovation which exports technology to other nations ( external circulation).

 The resolution is also expected to allude to Taiwan, the autonomous island that Beijing considers part of its territory, and reiterate calls for unification between the two sides of the strait.
-And, given the importance that Xi attaches to the control of the Chinese Communist Party of east, west, north, south, center, the party dominates everything, he stressed on more than one occasion, that he refers to the need to maintain discipline. and surveillance within the party.
-Because, according to Blanchette, among Xi’s key convictions, the fundamental one is that with a weak party all roads lead to disaster.
+And, given the importance Xi attaches to control of the Chinese Communist Party – “east, west, north, south, center, the party dominates everything,” he stressed more than once – that he does. reference to the need to maintain discipline and vigilance in the game.
+For, according to Blanchette, among Xi’s key convictions, the fundamental one is that “with a weak party all roads lead to disaster”.

-Follow all international news in Facebook and Twitter, o fr our weekly newsletter.
+Follow all international news on Facebook and Twitter, o fr our weekly newsletter.

+Disclaimer: This article is generated from the feed and is not edited by our team.

 Sources